Commander of the People's Liberation Army Navy

 The commander of the People's Liberation Army Navy (中国人民解放军海军司令员) is the commanding officer of the People's Liberation Army Navy (PLAN).
-The current commander is Admiral Dong Jun.
+The current commander is Admiral Hu Zhongming.

 History

 The Navy of the People's Liberation Army Navy East China Military Area Command (华东军区海军) was originally established on April 23, 1949, in Baimamiao Township of Tai County, Jiangsu province, General Zhang Aiping was commissioned as commander and political commissar.

 On April 14, 1950, the People's Liberation Army Navy Navy Command was established in Beijing, which is the China's highest naval organ.
 The Commander of the People's Liberation Army Navy Navy is nominated by the President for appointment from any eligible officers holding the rank of admiral or vice-admiral (shang jiang), and under the leadership of the Central Military Commission.
-Grand Admiral Xiao Jinguang was the first commander of the People's Liberation Army Navy Navy.
+Fleet Admiral Xiao Jinguang was the first commander of the People's Liberation Army Navy Navy.